heinu123/PlayIntegrityNEXT/Gms apk to use with play integrity by chiteroman/README.md

 https://github.com/daboynb/PlayIntegrityNEXT/assets/106079917/3a8fb626-bd31-48e3-89d8-c2cec6c67eab

 # Issues
-not working with play integrity fix 14.8 and 14.9
+Use with play integrity fix v14.6 only (not working with play integrity fix 14.8 and 14.9).